Home / Analysis / Business / Projected ECB Interest Rates in 5 Years: Another Cut for Lagarde but GDP Growth Will Be Weak

 Given the many current uncertainties, formulating a realistic forecast for ECB interest rates over the next five years presents a considerable challenge.
 Nevertheless, the European Central Bank itself has offered projections extending as far as 2025 in its survey of professional forecasters.

 In contrast, ING’s March policy rate forecasts suggested the ECB interest rate would climb to 3.5% in Q1 2023.
-It would then reach 4% in Q2, maintaining this level until early 2024.
+It would reach 4% in Q2, maintaining this level until early 2024.
 Their analysts expected a rate of 3.5% in late 2024, gradually declining to 3% in late 2025.

 ECB Interest Rate in 5 Years Projection